 Does your company use a wire rope?

-What do you do in order to ensure it is safe to use?
+What do you do to ensure it is safe to use?

-Thank you to the following books and websites for providing the information required in order to write this blog post:
+Thank you to the following books and websites for providing the information required to write this blog post:

 OSH Answers Fact Sheets.
 Retrieved February 10, 2016, from https://www.ccohs.ca/oshanswers/safety_haz/materials_handling/hoist.html

 Queensland Division of Workplace Health and Safety, “Non-rotating hoist wire ropes, multi fall configurations, Health and Safety Alert,” http://www.whs.qld.gov.au/alerts/97-i-5.pdf

 Verreet, R. “Wire rope damage due to bending fatigue and drum crushing,” O.I.P.E.E.C.(International Organization for the Study of the Endurance of Wire Rope) Bulletin 85, June 2003, Reading (UK), ODN 0738, pp. 27-46.